chipjarred/SOToolTip/README.md

 Now for the swizzling.
 This was by far the thing that took the longest, and there was much wailing and gnashing of teeth before getting it to work.
 Swift isn't designed for swizzling, and it's only possible here because Cocoa classes are all Objective-C when it comes down to it.
 Bascially you have to make calls into the Objective-C runtime that normally Swift (or Objective-C) handles for you.

 In  the code that follows you'll note that I refer to `Self` and not `NSView`.
-That's because for purposes of swizzling, `Self` evaluates to be the dynamic type of the subclass using the `NSView` extension, whereas using `NSView` would be specifically `NSView`.
-I don't want to burden every possible `NSView` subclass with custom tool tip support.
-Just the ones that I specifically set custom tool tips for.
+That's because for purposes of swizzling, in the extension `Self` evaluates to be the dynamic type of the subclass using the `NSView` extension, whereas using `NSView` would be specifically `NSView`.
+I don't want to burden every possible `NSView` subclass with custom tool tip support, just the ones that I specifically set custom tool tips for.
 So even though this is an extension on `NSView`, we're actually swizzling `NSButton` or `NSTextView` or whatever other specific view type the object that's being given a custom tool tip happens to be.

-Earlier in the `customToolTip` setter, there references to `isSwizzled` and  `initializeCustomToolTips`.
+Earlier in the `customToolTip` setter, there were references to `isSwizzled` and  `initializeCustomToolTips`.

 Here are their implementations: